In This Article

 There are a couple of other types of life insurance that you may have heard of before.
 Here’s how they work.

 Group term life insurance is different from having an individual policy, and it’s usually issued through your employer.
-Many employers offer group life insurance in their benefits packages.
-Group plans typically provide term life insurance, but some employers also offer permanent life policies.
+It’s common for employers to offer group life insurance as part of their benefits packages.
+Typically, group plans will provide term life insurance.
+In some cases, employers will go the extra mile to offer permanent life policies as well.

-A group life insurance policy may cap the death benefit at 1 to 2 times your annual salary, but usually doesn’t require a medical examination, making this form of coverage ideal for those who would otherwise not be able to obtain insurance on their own.
+Group life insurance policies usually cap the death benefit anywhere between 1 to 2 times your annual salary.
+However, the benefit of these types of policies is that they don’t typically require a medical examination, making the coverage more widely accessible to those who would otherwise not be able to obtain insurance.
 If you’ve already signed up for a group life insurance plan through your work, there may not be an urgent need to purchase your own policy yet.

 But remember, with group life insurance, your policy is generally only active while you’re employed with your company or organization.